TheCaptain989/lidarr-flac2mp3/README.md

 ```

 #### Example Wrapper Script
-To use the example options above, create and save the following text in a file called *wrapper.sh* and then use that in the **Path** field in place of *flac2mp3.sh* in the Custom Script dialog from the Settings->Connect screen.
+To use the example options above, create and save the following text in a file called `wrapper.sh` and then use that in the **Path** field in place of `flac2mp3.sh` in the Custom Script dialog from the Settings->Connect screen.
 ```
 #!/bin/bash

 . /usr/local/bin/flac2mp3.sh -d -b 160k
 ```

+#### Included Wrapper Script
+An wrapper script to enable debugging is included in the Docker container.
+Use this script in place of the `flac2mp3.sh` in the [Usage](./#Usage) section above.

+**`/usr/local/bin/flac2mp3-debug.sh`**

 ### Triggers
 The only events/notification triggers that have been tested are **On Release Import** and **On Upgrade**